Chart Color Schemes

 Altona displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Altona's dwelling structure, as per the latest Census, consisted of 63.9% houses and 36.1% other dwellings.
-Compared to Melbourne metro's 68.7% houses and 31.3% other dwellings, Altona had a lower proportion of houses and a higher proportion of other dwellings.
+Altona's dwelling structures, as per the latest Census, consisted of 63.9% houses and 36.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Melbourne metro's 63.9% houses and 32.1% other dwellings.
 Home ownership in Altona stood at 38.3%, with mortgaged dwellings at 31.1% and rented ones at 30.6%.
-The median monthly mortgage repayment was $2,200, exceeding Melbourne metro's average of $2,167.
-The median weekly rent in Altona was $390, compared to Melbourne metro's $386.
-Nationally, Altona's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $2,200, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Altona was $390, matching Melbourne metro's figure.
+Nationally, Altona's mortgage repayments were significantly higher at $1,863 and rents exceeded the national average of $375.

 Frequently Asked Questions - Housing